 - 20 – 49 Employees?
 You are required to have at least 2 JHSC members.

 - 50+ Employees?
 You are required to have at least 4 JHSC members.

-Upon completion of the JHSC certification training Part One, participants will be able to:
+Upon completion of the JHSC certification training Part Two, participants will be able to:

 Location: Live Online Class

 |CPO Approved Program Name: Joint Health and Safety Training Certification Part 2 - Distance Learning

 |Certificate Issued Upon completion of this training course, students will be issued a certificate showing proof of training, approved by the Ontario Chief Prevention Officer.

 |JHSC Meeting Attendance Following completion, you will be eligible for a free audit of your JHSC meeting and consultation to help you succeed in your role.

 |Breaks & Lunch There will be two ten minute breaks, as well as a 30-minute lunch break.

 |No Charge Cancellation If for any reason you cannot attend your training class that you have booked, you can contact us at least 4 business days prior to your class for a full refund or 2 business days to reschedule.